prabhuignoto/vue-float-menu/README.md

 ## 🚀 Getting Started

 float-menu has some great defaults.
-Please check the props list for details on all available options.
+Please check the [props](#props) section for all available options.

-The following snippet sets the default position of the menu as `top left` and default menu direction as `bottom`.
+Here is a basic example that sets the default position of the menu as `top left` and menu orientation to `bottom`.

 ```sh
 <template>